smcgdub/Discover-Ireland-MS2-Project/testing.md

 * To help with site load times i have used the website [JavaScript Minifier](https://javascript-minifier.com/).
 This site allows you to enter your original JavaScript code into it and the site will then minify it.
 I have then inserted the minified code into the app.js file.

-* **The original JavaScript code can still be viewed as it is stored in the original-code-app.js file.**
+* **The original JavaScript code can still be viewed as it is stored in the original code folder in the original-code-app.js file.**

 >